Leonard is a big fan of "Perfect World International" and he loves playing with the Barbarian class.

 What Is a Cleric?

 I never, never ever thought I would play as a Cleric when I first started playing Perfect World.
 It is so far from my style, I just could not see what fun I would have with it.
-They are support class, magic users, with low HP and moderately high damage output.
+They are a support class of magic users, with low HP and moderately high damage output.
 But to me, they were not that great.
 I was wrong, I love my Clerics now—especially my PvP Cleric.

 I assumed that Clerics would be terrible PvP performers.
 And while I still do not feel that it is their strongest asset by any means, I now can see that they are able to hold their own on a PvP server.

 Clerics can be tough.
 You need to be able to balance attack and heal due to their lack of HP.
-But as long as you can find that balance.
-The cleric class can shine in all forms of battle.
+But as long as you can find that balance, the cleric class can shine in all forms of battle.
 There will be some mini-bosses and major bosses and even some general mobs along the way that will be very difficult for a Cleric to solo, but that is where friends come into play.
 A Cleric that supports their friends should have very little trouble finding friends to support them when needed.

 A Competent Squad Healer

 In a Squad, a Cleric is the Primary Healer.
 They will be expected to keep the tank alive as their primary task and keep the other members alive as their secondary.
 They will be expected to provide buffs and de-buffs as needed and they will be expected to stay alive also.
-It is a fairly large task to undertake and a cleric that cannot manage squad play will quickly find themselves being relegated to secondary healers or as a damage dealer.
-Meaning they will often be overlooked when squads are being assembled
+It is a fairly large task to undertake and a cleric that cannot manage squad play will quickly find themselves being relegated to secondary healers or damage dealers—meaning they will often be overlooked when squads are being assembled

-Generally, in a squad setting.
-A Cleric will begin the quest or whatever the situation is with a full round of buffs for the other members of the squad, except for Celestial Guardian Seal.
-This buff should not be given to members that use potions for regenerating Mana or HP, because it will overwrite that potion, and can make people angry.
+Generally, in a squad setting, a Cleric will begin the quest or whatever the situation is with a full round of buffs for the other members of the squad, except for Celestial Guardian Seal.
+This buff should not be given to members that use potions for regenerating Mana or HP, because it will overwrite that potion and can make people angry.

 Buffing and Attacking

 If you really want to get that in-depth look at Magic weapons, check out the Perfect World Wizard Guide.
 It is very thorough, so, I am not going to go into all the details again here.
-What I will tell you is this.
-Any weapon that is a good weapon is better than any weapon that is just a plain old weapon.
+What I will tell you is this: Any weapon that is a good weapon is better than any weapon that is just a plain old weapon.
 If you want them ranked then it would fall something like this:

-Basically I would say Magic Swords would be my first choice, mostly because of the balanced damage output you get from them.
+- Magic Swords: Basically I would say Magic Swords would be my first choice, mostly because of the balanced damage output you get from them.
 They basically fall in the middle for both min and max damage.
 If you can get a good one, I would not pass it by.